TUDelft-SPC-Lab/midge-code/README.md

 ### Using Makefile rules

-1. Build with `make nrf52832_xxaa_debug`
+1. Start the openocd server with `make openocd`
-2. Start the openocd server with `make openocd`
+2. Start the gdb session and load the binary with `make load_gdb`
-3. Start the gdb session and load the binary with `make load_gdb`
+    * This will build the debug binary if it was not built before.
-4. Start the RTT console to see log messages with `make logs`
+3. Start the RTT console to see log messages with `make logs`

 ### Using VSCode with Cortex-debug